Ectropion

 • This rubbing can lead to excessive tearing, crusting of the eyelid, mucous discharge and irritation of the eye.

-• During blinking, the eyelids normally sweep across the surface of the cornea (Tearing occurs because the eyelids are not able to wipe the surface of the cornea well to pump the tears into the tear duct.
+• During blinking, the eyelids normally sweep across the surface of the cornea (Tearing occurs because the eyelids are not able to wipe the surface of the cornea perfectly to pump the tears into the tear duct.

 • Most cases of entropion are due to relaxation of the tissues of the eyelid as a lead to of aging.
 Some cases lead to from scarring of the eyelid caused by chemical and thermal burns, trauma, skin cancers, or previous eyelid surgery.
-Rarely Ectropion can be present at birth if the eyelids do not form well.
+Rarely Ectropion can be present at birth if the eyelids do not form perfectly.

 Classification of Ectropion